 |Type of reaction centre||PS-I possesses iron sulphur or type-I RC||PS-II possesses Q (Quinone) type or type-II RC|

-Photosystem I or PS I can define as a photosystem that participates in a light reaction of photosynthesis.
+PS I refers to a photosystem that participates in a light reaction of photosynthesis.
 In contrast to PS II, PS I carries more chlorophyll-a content compared to chlorophyll b.
-Furthermore, PS I participates in the cyclic phosphorylation and produces NADPH.
-Photosystem I has a reaction centre composed of a chlorophyll a molecule.
-It is capable of absorbing the light at wavelength 700 nm.
+Furthermore, PS I participates in cyclic phosphorylation and produces NADPH.
+Photosystem I has a reaction centre that possesses chlorophyll-a molecules.
+It is capable of absorbing light at a wavelength of 700 nm.

-The light-harvesting or antenna complex of PS I absorbs photon and hands over to its reaction centre that contains chlorophyll a molecule.
+The light-harvesting or antenna complex of PS I absorbs photons and hand them over to its reaction centre containing chlorophyll-a.
 The reaction centre excites and releases high energy electrons.
-These high energy molecules pass through electron carriers and release energy (NADPH) via travelling across the electron transport chain.
+The high energy molecules enter the electron transport chain through electron carriers and release NADPH.

-Photosystem II or PS II can define as the light-dependent photosystem that participates in the photosynthetic light reactions.
-Opposite to PS I, It contains more chlorophyll b pigments compared with chlorophyll a.
-The PS II reaction centre contains chlorophyll a molecule that having an absorption peak of 680 nm (P680).
-Furthermore, PS II contains pigment molecules that absorb photons and funnel it to the reaction centre composed of a chlorophyll a molecule.
+PS II refers to a light-dependent photosystem that participates in the photosynthetic light reactions.
+Opposite to PS I, it contains more chlorophyll b pigments compared with chlorophyll a.
+The PS II reaction centre contains chlorophyll-a that has an absorption peak of 680 nm (P680).
+Furthermore, the pigment molecules of PS II absorb photons and funnel them to the reaction centre or antenna complex.

-The reaction centre of PS II excites and releases high energy molecules.
-Consequently, the primary electron acceptor molecules pick high energy electron and hand over to PS I via the number of carrier molecules.
-When electrons are transferred through electron carriers of low energy levels, some of the energy released is used in the synthesis of ATP from ADP through a process called photophosphorylation.
+The PS II reaction centre excites and releases high energy molecules.
+Consequently, the primary electron acceptor molecules pick high energy electrons and hand them over to the PS I through many carrier molecules.
+The excitation of electrons through electron carriers of low energy levels releases free energy that the cells harness to synthesize ATP from ADP via photophosphorylation.

 Key Differences Between Photosystem I and Photosystem II

-- The light-harvesting pigments of photosystem I and II absorb photons having wavelengths of 700 nm (P700) and wavelengths of 680 nm (P680), respectively.
+- The light-harvesting pigments of photosystems I and II absorb photons with wavelengths of 700 nm (P700) and 680 nm (P680), respectively.

-- The light-harvesting pigments (collectively called antenna complex) and the reaction centre are two common elements common in both the photosystems.
+- The light-harvesting pigments and the reaction centre (collectively called antenna complex) are two common elements in both the photosystems.

-- Furthermore, Photosystem I and II comprises light-harvesting pigments for photon absorption and active reaction centre for the electron excitation.
+- Furthermore, photosystem I and II comprises light-harvesting pigments for photon absorption and an active reaction centre to excite electrons.

-- The location of PS-I and PS-II is somewhat common that both are found in the thylakoid membrane.
+- The location of PS-I and PS-II is somewhat common in that they are found in the thylakoid membrane.

-Therefore, we can conclude that the photosystem I and photosystem II plays a fundamental role in trapping photons of selective wavelength and channelizing it to the active reaction centre.
-The light energy harnessed by the cells produces chemical potential energy like ATP that is used by the plant cells to drive chemical energy or to synthesize glucose in the dark reaction of photosynthesis.
+Therefore, we can conclude that photosystems I and II play a fundamental role in trapping photons of selective wavelength and channelizing them to the active reaction centre.
+Plant cells harness the light energy harnessed to generate chemical potential energy like ATP and NADPH that is again used by the plant cells to synthesize glucose during the dark reaction of photosynthesis.